• Home

 4. Pour spinach/egg mixture over flour, and combine

-5. When well combined, transfer dough to a floured surface.
+5. When well combined, transfer the dough to a floured surface.
 I like to do this with 1/2 of the dough at a time as the whole batch can get rather large and unwieldy

 6. Roll until dime-thin – or as thinly as you can.
-Remember – the flour is there to help keep the dough from sticking to your rolling pin and counter-top, but use as little as you can to also keep your dough from becoming tough, rubbery, and difficult to roll out.
+Remember – the flour is there to help keep the dough from sticking to your rolling pin and countertop, but use as little as you can to also keep your dough from becoming tough, rubbery, and difficult to roll out.

 8. Cook noodles in a pot of boiling water for 5-7 minutes if serving immediately, or lay out on a flour sack towel to dry for later.